Class Schedules and Catalog Background Image

 Adult High School Diploma

 MiraCosta College's Adult High School prepares adults for higher education and increased employability in a supportive, challenging, and accessible environment that respects and honors diversity.
 Upon entrance into the program, each student's previous coursework, skill levels, and academic and/or professional goals are determined in order to provide an individualized plan for goal attainment.
-Students must earn a total of 160 credits, with at least 20 credits in residence.
+Students must earn a total of 160 credits, with at least 20 credits in residence at MiraCosta College.
+Students may earn residency by completing four adult high school courses, or six college credits at MiraCosta College, or any combination of credit and noncredit courses that is the equivalent of 20 high school credits.

 Diploma Requirements